What does a typical IUI cycle look like?

 Check fallopian tubes: You can only have IUI if your fallopian tubes are open and healthy.
 Your clinic will check this using keyhole surgery, a vaginal ultrasound or an x-ray.

 Fertility drugs: You can either have fertility drugs to boost your egg production or you can have IUI as part of your normal menstrual cycle.

-Hormone injection: Shortly before your eggs are collected you’ll either be given a hormone injection to help the eggs mature or you’ll have tests to check when you’re about to ovulate.
+Hormone injection: When you are ready for your IUI to be timed you’ll either be given a hormone injection to help the eggs mature and ovulate or you’ll have tests to check when you’re about to ovulate.

-Insemination: The best quality sperm available will be injected into your uterus.
+Insemination: Sperm are washed and prepared so that the best quality sperm are selected and injected into your uterus.
 The whole process takes just a few minutes and is relatively pain free.